gvwilson/sdxpy/src/binary/index.md

     but if we're going to process the data many times, it makes sense to avoid paying the conversion cost over and over.

-Hardware
-:   Someone, somewhere, has to convert the signal from the thermocouple to a number,
-    and that signal probably arrives as a stream of 1's and 0's.

-Lack of anything better
+3. Lack of anything better.
-:   It's possible to represent images as ASCII art, but sound?
+    It's possible to represent images as ASCII art, but sound?
     Or video?
     It would be possible, but it would hardly be sensible.

+Finally,
+no matter how values are eventually stored, someone, somewhere, has to convert the signals from a digital thermometer to numbers.
+Those signals almost certainly arrive as a stream of 1's and 0's, and the bitwise operations shown above are almost certainly used to do the conversion.
+{: .continue}

 The first step toward saving and loading binary data is to write it and read it correctly.